Netflix secures rights to controversial tennis tournament

 The Saudi Arabian-backed tournament sees the six top male players travel to Riyadh to take part in a series of exhibition matches in which each will receive more than £1m in prize money just for turning up.

-The tournament, which Andy Murray once said “nobody cares” about, is bankrolled by Saudi Arabia’s Public Investment Fund and offers players an obscene amount of money given the relatively few matches they take part in.
+The tournament, which Andy Murray once said “nobody cares” about, offers players an obscene amount of money, given the relatively few matches they take part in.

 Last year, Jannik Sinner won £4.8 million for playing just three matches as he defeated Carlos Alcaraz in the final.